Imported from: Google Blogger site

 The Adirondack Railway Co |

-Once The Crossing began to show use on NBNCo and ABNCo stocks and bonds, imitations appeared.
-All of the ones I have cataloged show elements copied from Version 1.
-No imitations of the other versions have appeared on any railroad stocks and bonds cataloged to date.
+Once The Crossing appeared on stocks and bonds, imitations followed almost immediately.
+All of the imitative versions I have cataloged show elements copied from Version 1.
+I know of no replicas of versions 2 and 3 on any railroad stocks and bonds cataloged to date.
 The quality of those look-alikes ranges from excellent to poor.
-Although variations of The Crossing are plentiful, it would nonetheless be a huge challenge for a collector to compile a complete collection of all variations.
-So far, I know of lithographed imitations of The Crossing on certificates from twenty-one rail-related companies:
+Variations of The Crossing are plentiful, but it would nonetheless be a huge challenge for a collector to compile a complete collection of all examples.
+At present, I know of lithographed imitations of The Crossing on certificates from twenty-one rail-related companies:

 Known lithograph imitations of The Crossing